lilliCao/mouse-controller/README.md

 The models themselves are downloaded corresponding to the link in the project description.
 In my case I put them into the default folder of ir of openvino which is **~/openvino_models/ir/intel/**

-The project is tested on my local machine with installed **openvino_2020.2.120** and within the virtual environment
+The project is tested on my local machine with installed **openvino_2020.2.120** and within the virtual environment.

 ```console
 python3 -m venv mouse-controller-env